Getting to Know Your Neighborhood: Central Square

 450 Massachusetts Ave.

-Established in 2008, Central Square Theater (CST) hosts two distinctive and award-winning professional companies under one roof: the Nora Theatre Company, specializing in contemporary plays, and Underground Railway Theater (URT), dedicated to creating performances rich in social content.
+Established in 2008, Central Square Theater (CST) bills itself as the Greater Boston area’s oldest female-led theater organization.
+The theater hosts two distinctive and award-winning professional companies under one roof: the Nora Theatre Company, specializing in contemporary plays, and Underground Railway Theater (URT), dedicated to creating performances rich in social content.
 Both companies date back decades (Nora to 1987, URT to 1988), but growing audiences and high production space costs prodded the move to this joint home.
-Besides performances, URT runs acting classes for children ages 7 to 13 and youth ages 13 to 25, artist-in-residence programs, and workshops for schools, museums, and cultural groups.
-CST has also paired with MIT on Catalyst Collaborative@MIT, one of the only nationwide partnerships between a world-class research institute and a theater.
-Find ticket options and special student pricing here.
+In addition to performances, URT runs acting classes for children ages 7 to 13 and youth ages 13 to 25, artist-in-residence programs, and workshops for schools, museums, and cultural groups.
+CST has also paired with MIT on Catalyst Collaborative at MIT, one of the only nationwide partnerships between a world-class research institute and a theater.
+Be sure to check out CST’s special student discounts.

 Veggie Galaxy